hotmodelsactress.com

 He was nominated for two Primetime Emmy Awards for Outstanding Original Music and Lyrics for "The Buddy Song" and for Outstanding Variety Special (Pre-Recorded) for Netflix special "Steve Martin and Martin Short: An Evening You Will Forget for the Rest of Your Life" (2018).

-He was nominated for three Golden Globe Awards for Best Actor – Television Series Musical or Comedy and the Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series for his role as Charles-Haden Savage in Hulu mystery comedy television series Only Murders in the Building (2021-2023).
+He was nominated for three Golden Globe Awards for Best Actor – Television Series Musical or Comedy and two Primetime Emmy Awards for Outstanding Lead Actor in a Comedy Series for his role as Charles-Haden Savage in Hulu mystery comedy television series Only Murders in the Building (2021-2024).

 TV special